library-data-platform/ldp/ADMIN_GUIDE.md

   This is where new features are first added.

-Beginning with LDP 1.0, a numbered branch will be created for each release; for example, `1.2-release`, would point to the latest version of LDP 1.2, such as `1.2.5`.
+Beginning with LDP 1.0, a numbered branch will be created for each release; for example, `1.2-release` would point to the latest version of LDP 1.2, such as `1.2.5`.
 Prior to LDP 1.0, the `beta-release` version points to the latest release.

+The `-release` branches are the most stable versions, and `current` is the least stable; `master` is somewhere in between in terms of stability.

 ### Before installation